Pursuant to Law 4310/2014, ΕΕΑΕ as a regulatory authority enjoys complete administrative and financial independence.

 Most of the operational expenses (including equipment and consumables) and a significant part of salaries are covered by EEAE's Special Account; that is by self-financing.

-- the proportion of contribution of each financial source to the revenues for the year 2014, has been 40% from the State budget and 60% from the Special Account,
+- the proportion of each funding source contribution to the revenues of year 2019 is 38% from the government budget and 62% from the Special Account;